dumdan/dockws/README.md

 # dockws
 # Docker-based Workstation configuration(s)
 (...After a long absence from GitHub...)
+I know, ***I am not the first to do this*** - thank you, **Jessie Frazelle** and many others!

-This is my long-overdue attempt at formalizing a "use pattern" I have encountered many times and, _I know_, others have, as well.
+This is my long-overdue attempt at formalizing this "use-pattern" on the Red Hat family of distributions.
-For now, it's just a start - I will continue to add to it, as time permits.
+It's just a start - I will continue to add to it, as time permits.

 My setup is, by no means, complete, hence here are some

 Caveats:
-- I made no attempt to use the DBus for overall desk-top integration (well, I actually did try but it's not easy);
+- I made no attempt to use the DBus for overall desk-top integration (well, I actually did do it, but it involves multiple containers = increased complexity);
-- I am trying _first and foremost_ to ***isolate*** the various applications each in their _containerized sandbox_, as opposed to running the whole desktop in a container;
+- The idea is _first and foremost_ to ***isolate*** the various applications each in their _containerized sandbox_, as opposed to running the whole desktop in a container;
-- The setup I am presenting may, very well, turn into examples of how to solve the same "problems" for other applications.
+- This setup can, very well, turn into examples of how to solve the same "problems" for other applications.

 ## Pattern
 ### **Premise**